-- Keyboard-Allows you to configure an external PS/2 keyboard to emulate the Fn function key and access the wake-on keyboard function - USB-Allows you to enable or disable USB Legacy Emulation - LAN-Allows you to set networking functions
+- 5 Boot Priority-Allows you to change the sequence in which your computer searches the drives for the operating system. - 6 Keyboard-Allows you to access the wake-on keyboard function. - 7 USB-Allows you to enable or disable USB Legacy Emulation. - 8 LAN-Allows you to set networking functions.

 By changing any of the options that appear in the dialog boxes and clicking Apply, you can reconfigure that function.
 Any options that you change will become default settings when you restart your system.